FalsePattern/FalsePatternLib/src/main/resources/DEPENDENCIES.md

   for any java versions above or equal minJava.
 - If both `minJava` and `maxJava` are unset, dependencies from the file will be loaded regardless of java version.
 - If you want to load dependencies for multiple different java ranges, use multiple dependency jsons.
+- `bundledArtifacts`: A list of maven artifacts which are "shaded" into this jar without relocation.
+Useful for recursive deploading of mc mods.
 - `repositories`: A list of maven repositories to use when downloading dependencies.
 These are used in addition to the default maven repositories.
 This is just a list of strings, each string being a https repository url.
   Additionally, every jar with a dependencies json file inside of it is treated as a "jar in jar" maven repository.